adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP27CERT1
 Certificate of less than one academic year in Mathematics And Statistics.
-Cert. less than one academic yr in Mathematics & Statistics.
+Cert. <1 academic yr in Mathematics & Statistics.

 CIP27CERT2
 Certificate of at least one but less than two academic years in Mathematics And Statistics.
-Cert. at least one but less than two academicyrs in Mathematics & Statistics.
+Cert. >1<2 academicyrs in Mathematics & Statistics.

 CIP27ASSOC
 Associate degree in Mathematics And Statistics.
 Assoc. deg. in Mathematics & Statistics.

 CIP27CERT4
-Award of more than two but less than four academic years in Mathematics And Statistics.
+Award of at least two but less than four academic years in Mathematics And Statistics.
-Award more than two but less than four academicyrs in Mathematics & Statistics.
+Award >2<4 academicyrs in Mathematics & Statistics.

 CIP27BACHL
 Bachelor's degree in Mathematics And Statistics.